Feds seek life term for mortgage fraud mastermind

 ALEXANDRIA, Va. – Federal prosecutors are seeking a life sentence for the man convicted of orchestrating a $3 billion fraud while running what had been one of the nation's largest private mortgage companies.

-Taylor Bean collapsed in 2009 when the fraud scheme unraveled, putting its 2,000 employees out of work.
+Fifty-eight-year-old Lee Farkas of Ocala, Fla., was majority owner of Florida-based Taylor Bean & Whitaker, which collapsed in 2009 when the scheme unraveled.
 The fraud also contributed to the failure of Alabama-based Colonial bank, which had been one of the country's 25 largest banks.

 Sentencing guidelines call for a term of 385 years.
 In court papers filed Thursday, prosecutors say Farkas should receive the maximum sentence when he is sentenced next week.
 They say he lived a life of opulence while running one of the largest fraud schemes in U.S. history.

 Farkas' lawyer, Bill Cummings, called the government's recommendation excessive.